KINGSTON IS PROUD TO BE A FOREST SCHOOL

 Forest School at Kingston Primary School starts at the beginning of the Foundation Stage year, usually late September.
 The children attend a block of 5 or 6 weeks, in groups of 10.
 All year groups travel by mini bus to Pound Wood or can stay on site and use the log circle/ school grounds if the weather is bad.

-Years 1 and 2 attend Forest School in groups of 10 children and have one 2 hour session per year.
+Years 1 and 2 attend Forest School in groups of 10 children and have three 2 hour sessions per year.

-Years 3, 4,5 and 6 attend Forest School in groups of 15 children and have one 2 hour session per year.
+Years 3, 4,5 and 6 attend Forest School in groups of 15 children and have three 2 hour sessions per year.

 Forest School sessions focus upon the social, cognitive, physical, motivational, language and communication, emotional, confidence and self esteem developments made by children.
 Classroom based learning is not for everyone.
 The outdoor environment to some children is the key to their education and development.
 We see them relax, master small achievable tasks and flourish in the outdoors.

 What will my child do at Forest school?